 Preparation

-1. In a saucepan , cook the sugar with 80ml of water.
-When the water has evaporated and the sugar is golden, remove from the heat and little by little add the liquid cream.
-You have to be very careful and do it little by little because being very hot it can jump.
+1. In a saucepan, boil the sugar with 80ml of water.
+When the water has evaporated and the sugar has a golden colour, remove from the heat and gradually add the liquid cream.
+You have to be very careful and do it little by little because it can jump when it is very hot.

-2. Return to the heat and cook until it acquires a thicker consistency.
-Then, remove from the heat and add the butter cut into pieces.
-Let cool.
+2. Return to the heat and let it cook until it thickens.
+Then remove from the heat and add the butter cut into pieces.
+Allow to cool.

 3. Meanwhile, crush the biscuits and melt the butter.
-In a large bowl mix well.
-Grease the round non-stick Le Creuset 24 cm springform pan and cover it with the biscuit and butter mixture.
-Reserve in the fridge.
+In a large bowl , mix well.
+Grease the 24cm Le Creuset non-stick springform cake tin and cover with the biscuit and butter mixture.
+Place in the fridge.

-4. Cut the bananas into rounds about half a centimeter thick with a knife and cover the bottom of our mold.
+4. Cut the bananas into slices about half a centimetre thick with a knife and cover the bottom of the mould.
 Return to the fridge.

-5. With the help of a Miyabi Santoku knife , finely chop the chocolate into shavings.
-Reserve.
+5. Using a Miyabi Santoku knife , finely chop the chocolate into shavings.
+Set aside.

-6. With the help of some electric rods or a KitchenAid robot , mount the cream with the icing sugar and vanilla without fully mounting it.
+6. Using an electric whisk or a KitchenAid mixer , whip the cream with the icing sugar and vanilla without allowing it to be completely whipped.
 We want a creamy texture.

-7. When we have the cream ready, we will take the mold out of the fridge.
-Cover with the toffee (it must be at room temperature so that the cream does not sink down), and then with the cream.
+7. Once the cream is ready, remove the mould from the fridge.
+Cover with the toffee (it should be at room temperature so that the cream doesn't fall), and then with the whipped cream.

-8. Finish with the dark chocolate shavings and return to the fridge for a minimum of two hours before serving.
-When cutting it, the toffee will flood the bananas and the cookie.
-A complete delight.
+8. Finish with dark chocolate shavings and refrigerate for at least two hours before serving.
+When you cut it, the toffee will cover the bananas and biscuit.
+A total delight.

 Comments